A/CHIEF HARRY J. KELLY (04/28/1939 - 07/18/1939)

 When appointment of a new chief was imminent, rumors of a police department purge flew.
 In a “local politics” column, Richard Pourade wrote: “Certain not to be purged is Capt.
 Harry J. Kelly, chief of detectives, who is acting chief of police.
 He has lots of friends, his honesty has never been questioned, and there is no officer in the detective bureau rated capable of taking over his job.
 And, if Captain Kelly is left in the chief’s job on a temporary basis long enough, there might not be any cleaning up left for his successor.
 Captain Kelly has been accomplishing very quietly many of the objectives of the new city administration.
 And he has come in for much unofficial praise from Navy officials on the way he handled the city on the return of the fleet.
 Among the jobs he has accomplished, without publicity or excitement, are: Chasing bookmakers out of sight; clearing the streets of hawkers for card games and bookies; putting the clamps on Herman Hetzel’s Gold Club; running ‘Doc’ Deel, Johnny Deel’s little brother, out of the card game racket, and curbing the over-zealous beer squad.”

 In July 1939, John T. Peterson was coaxed out of retirement by the City Manager to serve as chief, and Harry returned to his Chief of Detectives position.
-When Harry retired in 1943, the bureau retired the title with him, appointing his second-in-charge M. J. Donnelly to captain of detectives.
+When Harry retired in 1943, the bureau appointing his second-in-charge M. E. Donnelly to captain of detectives.

 Harry and his wife Julia left the unassuming North Park bungalow that had been their home for over 20 years around 1945.
 They settled in Berkeley, where he worked as a security guard.
 He died of cancer on February 4, 1955 in the Veterans Hospital in Alameda, and was buried with Julia’s sisters, brother, and mother at Holy Cross Cemetery in San Diego.